According to the Lotus Sutra, Buddha explains that the only path, is the path of the bodhisattva. Also called the Rainbow Warrior.

 To create a peaceful revolution as well as a peaceful outcome there need to be clear rules of engagement.
 A common ethos and protocol to be followed when co-operating in-between organizations and when engaging in street activism.
 This will be applied to secure that there is minimal amount of conflict in-between activist and activist organizations and to expose and remove violent segments of street activism.

 To make ourselves visible and to gather for demonstrations, manifestations, protests and other activities is of great importance.
 It is important to show support for peaceful political change as well as to uphold a peaceful activist environment.
 The peace codes are a set of principles that can be applied to secure a peaceful event.

 1) Remain peaceful and respectful at all times both with words, slogans and actions.
 This applies to police, follow activists and other opposing political groups.

 2) Gather people together that honors the peace codes to distinct yourself from violent groups and to create a safe space for fellow activists.
 The white color is a universally recognized sign of peace and can be used on flags and cloths.

 3) Remove individuals that are breaking the peace codes from your circles.
 Assist police to uphold peace and order.

-> 4) Defend yourself and other people from attacks from a police officer or violent individual only if.
-1) You have personally whiteness an attack.
-2) The attack was happening at that time.
-3) The victim of the attack was acting peacefully.
+4) Defend yourself and other people from attacks from a police officer or violent individual only if.
+1) You are personally a whiteness to an attack.
+2) The attack is happening at that time.
+3) The victim of the attack is acting peacefully.
 5) You are inflicting minimal amount of harm.

-> The Peace Revolution
+The Peace Revolution